Reed Diffusers We also accept money orders or e-checks through Paypal !

 What are the safety recommendations for reed diffusers ?

 Do not ingest oils.
 Use caution when filling your bottles with oil or flipping your reeds as oils can damage some surfaces.
-(This is why we give you that handy little coaster !)
+(This is why we give you that handy little coaster in our gift sets !)
 Do not light reeds.
 Be careful not to tip over the diffuser.
 Some of our diffusers come with beautiful little charms.
 Charms may present a choking hazard.

 What if I have a question not answered here ?